sglusnevs/nessus-report-parser/README.md

 This tool is a fork of the Nessus Report Parser by Simon Beattie (https://github.com/simonbt/nessus-report-parser)

-The problem with the original parser is that reports produced in large environments can be too big to be presented to the customer.

-This version of parser adds custom messages customization (based on regular expressions) to classify vulnerabilities found.
+My version of parser adds custom messages customization (based on regular expressions) to classify vulnerabilities found.

 It allows to create reports that present meaningful, shorter reports instead of a huge detailed pdf documents.